MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-as-an-integrated-app.md

 ## Manage the Sales agent

-After you've deployed the Sales agent, you can manage its configuration, add and remove users, and view its usage in the Microsoft 365 admin center.
+After you've deployed the Sales agent, you can manage its configuration by adding or removing agents, adding custom tools and knowledge, and updating users.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Agents** > **All agents**.
 1. On the **All agents** page, select **Sales**.

 The **Sales** panel opens with the following tabs:

-- **Overview**: Displays basic information about the add-in, deployed apps, and assigned users.
-If the Sales agent was previously deployed from the Microsoft 365 admin center, the **Merge both versions** button is shown.
-Select **Merge both versions** to upgrade the app to the latest version.
+- **Overview**: Displays basic information about the agent, assigned users, and channel availability.
+- **Connected Agents**: Displays any agents that are connected to the Sales agent.
+- **Custom tools & knowledge**: Allows you to add custom tools and knowledge to the Sales agent to enhance its capabilities.
 - **Users**: Allows you to edit the users who can use the app.

 ## Update the Sales agent

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Agents** > **All agents**.
 1. On the **All agents** page, select **Sales**.
-    The **Sales** panel opens.
-If there's an update available for the add-in, a message is displayed in the **Overview** tab.
-1. Select **Know more and update**.
-1. In the **Updates** panel, select **Accept and update**.
+1. In the **Sales** panel, select **Update**.

 ## User-deployed app installation